moonbitlang/moon/docs/manual/src/tutorial.md

     -h, --help                     Print help
     ```

-2. **Moonbit Language** plugin in Visual Studio Code: You can install it from the VS Code marketplace.
+2. **MoonBit Language** plugin in Visual Studio Code: You can install it from the VS Code marketplace.
 This plugin provides a rich development environment for MoonBit, including functionalities like syntax highlighting, code completion, and more.

 Once you have these prerequisites fulfilled, let's start by creating a new MoonBit module.